- Our Community

 Local History Archive

-A gateway to rare, historical, and primary source materials from or about Texas.
+Here's your chance to access a portal to Texas history.
+A gateway to rare, historical, and primary source materials from or about Texas is available right here.

 The Cleburne Public Library was awarded a $25,000 TexTreasures grant by the Texas State Library and Archives Commission and the Institute of Museum and Library Services.
 Working in conjunction with the Texas Digital Newspaper Project (TDNP) and the Portal to Texas History, the Cleburne Public Library will begin a multiphase project to digitize issues of the Cleburne Times-Review from 1918-1955 and add them to the few that are already accessible through the University of North Texas Libraries’ Portal to Texas History.
 The materials will be a combination of bound original newspapers and microfilm and will provide free access to all issues of the City’s newspapers for those researching events and individuals in Cleburne and the surrounding communities.